DistroByte/ansible/fail2ban/README.md

 # Fail2ban

-An asible role that installs fail2ban and configures jails from `tasks/jail.local`.
+An ansible role that installs fail2ban and configures jails from `tasks/jail.local`.

 ## Example Playbook